IfcOpenShell/IfcOpenShell/README.md

     $ cmake ..
     $ make -j
     $ sudo make install

+**2c)** or obtain and compile OCCT from http://www.opencascade.org/getocc/download/loadocc/

 **3)** For building IfcConvert with COLLADA (.dae) support (on by default), OpenCOLLADA is needed: